olegcf/argo-hub-local/workflows/github-release/versions/0.0.1/docs/upload.md

 # Upload

 ## Summary
 Create github release.
 Workflow consists of two subsequent tasks, since github release can be attached a files we firstly clone repository by using [clone](https://github.com/codefresh-io/argo-hub/blob/main/workflows/git/versions/0.0.3/docs/clone.md) template from the Markteplace that stores file in the "repo" artifact and then creating release in another step.
-That's why <u>S3 storage must be configured</u> is required prior you can use the template.
+That's why __S3 storage must be configured prior__ you can use the template.

 ## Inputs/Outputs